Descanonge/neba/docs/source/datasets/existing_modules.rst

 and a data manager defined as::

+    class MyDataset(Dataset):

+        Writer = XarraySplitWriter

-    class DataManager(XarraySplitWriterModule, FileFinderModule, DataManagerBase):
+        class Source(FileFinderSource):
             def get_root_directory(self):
                 return "/data/directory/"

             def get_filename_pattern(self):
                 """Yearly folders, date as YYYYMM and depth as integer.""" return "%(Y)/temp_%(Y)%(m)_depth_%(depth:fmt=d).nc"

-by calling ``DataManager().write(ds)``.
-Note this will detect that the smallest time parameter in the pattern is the month and split the dataset appropriately using :external+xarray:meth:`xarray.Dataset.resample`.
+we can then simply call ``MyDataset().write(ds)``.
+Note this will detect that the smallest time parameter in the filename pattern is the month and split the dataset appropriately using :external+xarray:meth:`xarray.Dataset.resample`.
 This can be specified manually or avoided alltogether.
 See :meth:`.XarraySplitWriter.write` documentation for details.

 .. note::

     If the overall :meth:`~.XarraySplitWriter.write` implementation is not appropriate, it is possible to control more finely the splitting process by using :meth:`~.XarraySplitWriter.split_by_unfixed` and
     :meth:`~.XarraySplitWriter.split_by_time`.
-The "time" dimension and its
+The "time" dimension is split
-    related parameters are split
+    separately to account for the fact that a filename pattern will define separate datetime elements (the year, the month, the day, ...).